-Bonington was opened by global fashion designer Sir Paul Smith.
-It's home to our Fine Art, Decorative Arts, Photography, Textile Design, Fashion Design, Fashion Accessory Design, and Fashion Knitwear Design and Knitted Textiles courses.
+Our 1960s Bonington building was re-opened by global fashion designer Paul Smith in 2006.
+It's home to our Fine Art, Decorative Arts, Photography, Textile Design, Fashion Design, and Fashion Knitwear Design and Knitted Textiles courses.

 Students have access to: